 Step 1: Fix Your Foundation

 AI search engines pull restaurant data from multiple platforms simultaneously.
-A restaurant with 200 Yelp reviews, a TripAdvisor listing, and an OpenTable profile has three rich data sources AI engines can already read.
+A restaurant with 200 Yelp reviews, a TripAdvisor listing, and an OpenTable profile has three rich data sources AI search engines can already read.
 The fix is making sure they're complete and accurate.

 Google Business Profile